JHess5-GSU/Homework1/README.md

+# WAIT, I DID NOT SEE THAT THE DUE DATE WAS EXTENDED.
+I AM NOT DONE YET.

 # Homework 1    -    Jason Hess

 My first ever attempt to design an app.
 It works on Android and Web platforms.